Istanbul Food Guide

 çiğ köfte vendor wearing plastic gloves while squeezing lemon over meatball wrapped in lettuce leaf, street food

-Vegan and vegetarian friendly, these ‘meatballs’ don’t contain meat in the fast-food version.
-Made with bulgur, this traditional Turkish food is often consumed with crispy lettuce and sweet yet sour pomegranate molasses.
-Sweet, sour, savory, spicy, crunchy, soft… this healthy fast-food will target your palate like no other.
+Vegan and vegetarian friendly, these “meatballs” contain no meat in the fast-food version.
+Made with bulgur, çiğ köfte is usually eaten with crispy lettuce and sweet yet sour pomegranate molasses.
+Sweet, sour, savory, spicy, crunchy, soft.
+Few cheap foods hit this many notes at once.

-You can find tiny Çiğ köfte shops in all corners of Istanbul.
-This is one of the most popular cheap street food in Istanbul and just look for the name and restaurant windows and signs.
+You can find tiny çiğ köfte shops in all corners of Istanbul.
+This is one of the most popular cheap street foods in the city; just look for the name on restaurant windows and signs.

 3. Lahmacun - all around Istanbul (Turkish pizza)